elixirschool/elixirschool/lessons/libraries/guardian.md

 * `unauthenticated/2`
 * `unauthorized/2`

 Both these functions receive a Plug.Conn struct and a params map and should handle their respective errors.
-You can even use a Phoneix controller!
+You can even use a Phoenix controller!

 #### In the controller